JakubIllner/jakubillner.github.io/_posts/2023-12-05-list-objects.markdown

 I was asked recently how to count objects in an OCI Object Storage bucket by the Storage Tier, from within Oracle Autonomous Database (ADB).

-Now this should be quite easy - Autonomous Database contains package DBMS_CLOUD, which allows ADB to access and manage objects in the Object Storage.
-One of the modules in the package is LIST_OBJECTS table function, which lists all objects in a bucket.
+Now this should be straightforward - Autonomous Database contains package `DBMS_CLOUD`, which allows ADB to access and manage objects in the Object Storage.
+One of the modules in the package is `LIST_OBJECTS` function, which lists all objects in a bucket.

-Unfortunately, there is a catch - LIST_OBJECTS function does not return Storage Tier.
+Unfortunately, there is a catch - `LIST_OBJECTS` function does not return Storage Tier.

 ```
 SQL> select *